 A nutritious diet is a mainstay of any smart recovery plan, but knowing what to eat can be a challenge.
 One simple rule of thumb: “The majority of your diet should be plant-based foods, especially vegetables,” says Dr. Rawls.
 “Vegetables contain nutrients and antioxidants to feed the beneficial flora of your gut and reduce inflammation, as well as crucial fiber to aid in toxin removal.”

 Finally, if you’re taking certain binders, they may come with specific dietary requirements for maximum effectiveness.
-For instance, a low-amylose diet is recommended when taking CSM or Welchol; amylose is a digestion-resistant polysaccharide found in foods like legumes, starchy fruits and vegetables, and whole grains.
+For instance, a low-amylose diet is recommended when taking CSM or Welchol; amylose is a digestion-resistant polysaccharide found in legumes, starchy fruits and vegetables, and whole grains.

 4. Include Beneficial Adjunct Therapies.

 Various therapies can support the body’s efforts to eliminate biotoxins and reduce symptoms.
 There’s no one-size-fits-all approach to healing, but options that are often beneficial to patients include:

 - Herbal therapy: Herbal remedies like allicin (from garlic), curcumin, and glutathione help to lessen inflammation and normalize immune function.
 Antimicrobial herbs like cat’s claw, andrographis, and Japanese knotweed can help suppress stealth microbes that might be overtaxing your immune system.

 - Heat therapy: Infrared sauna use increases circulation, quells inflammation, and oxygenates tissues.